You are here: Urology Textbook > Kidneys > Renal abscess

-A renal abscess is most common caused by gram-negative bacteria such as E. coli and Proteus.
-Ascending urinary tract infections (pyelonephritis), tubular obstruction and nephrolithiasis are common risk factors for a renal abscess.
-Perinephric abscess may result from the rupture of a renal abscess with cortical location.
+A renal abscess is most commonly caused by gram-negative bacteria such as E. coli and Proteus.
+Ascending urinary tract infections (pyelonephritis), tubular obstruction, and nephrolithiasis are common risk factors for renal abscess.

 Before the antibiotic era, renal abscesses were often caused by the hematogenous spread of staphylococci.
-Today's risk groups for hematogenous spread of staphylococci: intravenous drug abuse, intensive care, dialysis patients, valvular heart disease and endocarditis..
+Today's risk groups for the hematogenous spread of staphylococci are intravenous drug abuse, intensive care, dialysis patients, valvular heart disease, and endocarditis..

 Signs and Symptoms of a Renal Abscess

-Urine culture can often isolate the responsible bacteria and is needed for antibiotic resistance testing.
+Urine culture can often isolate the responsible bacteria and enables antibiotic resistance testing.

 Blood culture (positive in 50%).
 Blood count, coagulation tests (PTT, PT), CRP, liver enzymes, creatinine.
-In suspected urosepsis, determination of sepsis parameters such as blood gas testing, procalcitonin, AT III and fibrinogen.
+In suspected urosepsis, determine sepsis parameters such as blood gas testing, procalcitonin, AT III and fibrinogen.

-CT is the diagnostic test of choice [fig. renal abscess].
+A CT scan is the diagnostic test of choice [fig. renal abscess].
 The renal abscess appears as a hypodense area.
 Air inclusion is possible.
-After administration of contrast media, there is an ring-like enhancement of the abscess capsule.
+After administration of contrast media, the abscess capsule has a ring-like enhancement.

-Intravenous urography has only historical value in suspected renal abscess and is now replaced by CT.
-If done, KUB x-ray may show an increased renal shadow and nephrolithiasis.
-The excretion of contrast media is often delayed with displacement of the pyelocalyceal system.
+Intravenous urography has only historical value and is now replaced by CT.
 Urography may be normal and may fail to diagnose renal abscess.
+If done, KUB X-ray may show an increased renal shadow and nephrolithiasis.
+The excretion of contrast media is often delayed with a displacement of the pyelocalyceal system.

 Treatment of a Renal Abscess